vasu-rbt/RBT-Xperience-Core-Components-YouTube-Video/README.md

 After uninstalling this package from the solution, if you are still seeing the widget on the page tab in Kentico CMS then please follow the below steps.

-Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:RBT.Xperience.Core.Components.GoogleMap.dll & RBT.Xperience.Core.Components.GoogleMap.Views.dll) and delete
+Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:RBT.Xperience.Core.Components.YouTubeVideo.dll & RBT.Xperience.Core.Components.YouTubeVideo.Views.dll) and delete
 -> Rebuild the solution